Markup And Pricing Analysis

 He showed that even something as small as a penny can mean millions in profits when scaled to the number of coke cans sold every day.

-At North Star Tax and Accounting we can help your business determine a good markup by utilizing our professional pricing analytics software and reporting.
+At North Star Tax & Accounting, we can help your business determine a good markup by utilizing our professional pricing analytics software and reporting.
 To determine a product or service markup the first thing we need to understand is what exactly is a markup.

 The simple answer is that it is the price a company charges for a good or service above the price it costs the company to produce that product or service expressed in terms of a percentage.